amplience/dc-extension-bynder/docs/AUTOMATION.md

 Included in the automation folder are examples of extensions, content schemas and content types tha you can install in your Amplience Dynamic Content instances to get started with this integration.

-Functionality of the automation includes for each of the common modes which are
+Functionality of the automation includes for each of the common modes which are:

 1) Single Select
 2) Multi Select